ePages-de/epages-devportal/_posts/2017/2017-12-05-debugging-microservices-pt3.md

 {% endhighlight %}

 The `set_by_lua_block {}` directive allows us to directly inline Lua scripting code.
-Due to Lua's [limited pattern matching support](http://lua-users.org/wiki/PatternsTutorial){:target="_blank"}, we can't use curly brackets as repetition quantifiers from [PCRE](https://www.pcre.org/current/doc/html/pcre2pattern.html#SEC17){:target="_blank"}.
+Due to Lua's [limited pattern matching support](http://lua-users.org/wiki/PatternsTutorial){:target="_blank"}, we can't use curly braces as repetition quantifiers known from [PCRE](https://www.pcre.org/current/doc/html/pcre2pattern.html#SEC17){:target="_blank"}.
 Instead the local function `hex32()` serves as a workaround to create a pattern to exactly match 32 hexadecimal characters like `^[0-9a-f]{32}$` - that is the 128-bit format our trace ids must follow.

 This solution looks for presence of a request header named `X-B3-TraceId` (note: HTTP headers are case-insensitive) by evaluating the `ngx.var.http_x_b3_traceid` [nginx variable](http://nginx.org/en/docs/http/ngx_http_core_module.html#var_http_){:target="_blank"}.
-If such a header is found and it matches our desired trace id format, we will use it for all proxied upstream requests and also add its value as `X-B3-TraceId` response header.
+If such a header is found and it matches our desired trace id format, we will use it for all proxied upstream requests.
 Otherwise we let nginx create a fresh trace id randomly via its `ngx.var.request_id` [nginx variable](http://nginx.org/en/docs/http/ngx_http_core_module.html#var_request_id){:target="_blank"}.
 We also derive a 64-bit **span** id from the first 16 characters of the trace id, as required by the [B3 specification](https://github.com/openzipkin/b3-propagation#spanid-1){:target="_blank"}.
-`X-B3-SpanId` as well as a number of typical `X-Forwarded-*` headers are also sent to our upstream microservices.
+`X-B3-SpanId` as well as a number of typical `X-Forwarded-*` headers are also sent to our upstream microservices, while we send back the `X-B3-TraceId` as response header.

-Now we can mark our HTTP request with a custom trace id, and it will be propagated upstream into our system of distributed microservices before being echoed back to us as a HTTP response header:
+Now we can mark our HTTP request with a custom trace id, and it will be propagated upstream into our system of distributed microservices before being echoed back to us as an HTTP response header:

 {% highlight bash %}
 $ curl --include --header 'X-B3-TraceId: dead0000beef0000cafe0000babe0000' https://api-gateway/